Mary Simon sees her new role as an open door for Inuit

 “I want to use that mechanism to support what areas you feel aren’t fulfilled in the [land claim] agreements,” Simon told the ICC Canada meeting delegates.

-Based on reaction from delegates, Simon’s mandate largely has the support of Inuit leadership, who are eager to use what tools are available to them to draw attention to their regional needs.
+Based on reaction from delegates, Simon’s mandate largely has the support of Inuit leadership, who are eager to use what tools are available to help them draw attention to their regional needs.

-“If Canada is going to give billions to other non-industrialized countries, then Canada has to look at Inuit as non-industrialized nation,” Nunavut Tunngavik Inc. President Cathy Towntongie told Simon Sept.
+“If Canada is going to give billions to other non-industrialized countries, then Canada has to look at Inuit as a non-industrialized nation,” Nunavut Tunngavik Inc. President Cathy Towtongie told Simon Sept.
 15.

 “We only want what other Canadians have.
 A good standard of living for our children.”